r-Techsupport/rTS_Wiki/docs/guides/using-resource-monitor-to-find-locked-file.md

 ![folderInUse.png](/assets/resource-monitor/folderInUse.png)

-you can find out which process is locking or using the file with Resource Monitor.
+You can find out which process is locking or using the file with Resource Monitor.
 To do so follow these steps:

 1. Open Resource Monitor and go to the CPU tab.